 In addition, it is not possible to use regrind for photovoltaic connectors.
 The reason for this is because the use of regrind has its extremely strict regulations and product inspection measures.
 Only in this way can it ensure that the performance of its products does not drop much.
 The photovoltaic connector is required to be used for more than 25 years in many clients, which means that it has very high requirements for materials.

-Although the use of recycled materials can reduce product costs, it increases the probability of product failure at the end of use, so connector manufacturers should eliminate them.
+Although the use of recycled materials can reduce product costs, it increases the probability of product failure at the end of use, so electrical connectors manufacturers

 To sum up